TGDivy/TGDivy/README.md

 ## 💬🌞

-> Enjoy life.
-There's plenty of time to be dead. ~ Hans Christian Andersen
+> A mistake is only an error, it becomes a mistake when you fail to correct it. ~ John Lennon

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )